Last updated March 15, 2017

 Your company's work day is valuable.
 Here's how Robin keeps it safe.

-Need something to share?
+Need something more in-depth to share?
 Download Whitepaper

 The diagram below will give you the fastest overview of Robin's service architecture.
 Click the image to view a larger version.

 Robin is a cloud service, and hosted by data centers with the highest level of certifications including ISO 27001 and SOC.
 For more compliance information, you can visit AWS Security and AWS Compliance.

 All application servers are based in the US, but may be accessed internationally via the internet.
 Robin’s CDN serves static assets (e.g. webpage stylesheets, avatar images) from servers across the world, but does not touch sensitive customer data.

 All customer data is stored on AWS services, which follows a strict decommissioning policy outlines on page 8 of their security whitepaper:

 "AWS uses the techniques detailed in DoD 5220.22-M (“National Industrial Security Program Operating Manual “) or NIST 800-88 (“Guidelines for Media Sanitization”) to destroy data as part of the decommissioning process."